-- 1495 The process of a first-time FIDO key registration is fairly simple: - 1496 1.
-A user creates an account for themselves at an application site, or one is created for them as 1497 part of a business process. - 1498 2.
-The user registers a FIDO key with the application through one of the following processes: - a. as part of the account self-creation process - 1500 b. upon receiving an email with an invitation to register - 1501c. as part of a registration process, after an authentication process within an organization1502application - 1503d.
-A FIDO authenticator with a temporary, preregistered key is provided so that the user1504can strongly authenticate to register a new key with the application, at which point the1505temporary key is deleted permanently.
-Authenticators with preregistered keys may be1506combined with shared secrets given/sent to the user out of band to verify their identity1507before enabling them to register a new FIDO key with the organization's application. - e. as part of a custom process local to the IdP - 1509 Policy at the organization dictates what might be considered most appropriate for a registration process.
+The process of a first-time FIDO key registration is fairly simple:

+- 1. A user creates an account for themselves at an application site, or one is created for them as part of a business process. - 2.
+The user registers a FIDO key with the application through one of the following processes: - a. as part of the account self-creation process - b. upon receiving an email with an invitation to register - c. as part of a registration process, after an authentication process within an organization application - d.
+A FIDO authenticator with a temporary, preregistered key is provided so that the user can strongly authenticate to register a new key with the application, at which point the temporary key is deleted permanently.
+Authenticators with preregistered keys may be combined with shared secrets given/sent to the user out of band to verify their identity before enabling them to register a new FIDO key with the organization's application. - e. as part of a custom process local to the IdP

+Policy at the organization dictates what might be considered most appropriate for a registration process.

-1510 C.3.5 FIDO Authenticator Attestation
+C.3.5 FIDO Authenticator Attestation

 To meet AAL requirements, RPs may need to restrict the types of FIDO authenticators that can be registered and used to authenticate.
 They may also require assurances that the authenticators in use are not counterfeit or vulnerable to known attacks.
-The FIDO specifications include mechanisms that enable
+The FIDO specifications include mechanisms that enable the RP to validate the identity and security properties of authenticators, which are provided in a standard metadata format.

-- 1514 the RP to validate the identity and security properties of authenticators, which are provided in a - 1515 standard metadata format. - 1516 Each FIDO authenticator has an attestation key pair and certificate.
-To maintain FIDO's privacy - 1517 guarantees, these attestation keys are not unique for each device but are typically assigned on a - 1518 manufacturing batch basis.
-During authenticator registration, the RP can check the validity of the - 1519 attestation certificate and validate the signed registration data to verify that the authenticator - 1520 possesses the private attestation key. - 1521 For software authenticators, which cannot provide protection of a private attestation key, the UAF - 1522 protocol allows for surrogate basic attestation.
-In this mode, the key pair generated to authenticate the - 1523 user to the RP is used to sign the registration data object, including the attestation data.
-This is
+Each FIDO authenticator has an attestation key pair and certificate.
+To maintain FIDO's privacy guarantees, these attestation keys are not unique for each device but are typically assigned on a manufacturing batch basis.
+During authenticator registration, the RP can check the validity of the attestation certificate and validate the signed registration data to verify that the authenticator possesses the private attestation key.

-- analogous to the use of self-signed certificates for https in that it does not actually provide - 1525 cryptographic proof of the security properties of the authenticator.
-A potential concern is that the RP - 1526 could not distinguish between a genuine software authenticator and a malicious look-alike - authenticator that could provide registered credentials to an attacker.
-In an enterprise setting, this - 1528 concern could be mitigated by delivering the valid authenticator application using EMM or another - 1529 controlled distribution mechanism. - 1530 Authenticator metadata would be most important in scenarios where an RP accepts multiple - authenticators with different assurance levels and applies authorization policies based on the security - 1532 properties of the authenticators (e.g., whether they provide FIPS 140-2-validated key storage [34]).
-In - 1533 practice, most existing enterprise implementations use a single type of authenticator.
+For software authenticators, which cannot provide protection for a private attestation key, the UAF protocol allows for surrogate basic attestation.
+In this mode, the key pair generated to authenticate the user to the RP is used to sign the registration data object, including the attestation data.
+This is analogous to the use of self-signed certificates for HTTPS in that it does not actually provide cryptographic proof of the security properties of the authenticator.
+A potential concern is that the RP could not distinguish between a genuine software authenticator and a malicious look-alike authenticator that could provide registered credentials to an attacker.
+In an enterprise setting, this concern could be mitigated by delivering the valid authenticator application using EMM or another controlled distribution mechanism.

+Authenticator metadata would be most important in scenarios where an RP accepts multiple authenticators with different assurance levels and applies authorization policies based on the security properties of the authenticators (e.g., whether they provide FIPS 140-2-validated key storage [34]).
+In practice, most existing enterprise implementations use a single type of authenticator.

-1534 C.3.6 FIDO Deployment Considerations
+C.3.6 FIDO Deployment Considerations

-- 1535 To support any of the FIDO standards for authentication, some integration needs to happen on the - server side.
+To support any of the FIDO standards for authentication, some integration needs to happen on the server side.
 Depending on how the federated architecture is set up-whether with OIDC or SAML-this integration may look different.
-In general, there are two servers where a FIDO server can be integrated: - 1538 the AS (also known as the RP) and the IdP.
+In general, there are two servers where a FIDO server can be integrated: the AS (also known as the RP) and the IdP.

-1539 FIDO Integration at the IdP
+FIDO Integration at the IdP